psakhis/guncon2/README.md

     b) You can see mapped GunCon2 to vjoy device

     c) You can set as a mouse with -m=(width,height).
-You need set resolution
+You need set screen resolution

     d) Q key to exit daemon